hansen-yi/Portfolio-Manager/README.md

   - Resize (more advanced)
 - Reorder items (maybe using react-masonry-css)
 - Reorder category groupings
+- Show image summary when a categry is collapsed
 - Additional backend changes
   - Remove getting image from backend endpoint
   - Add or modify endpoint so that titles can be assigned for each portfolio